Asmi-C/OmniFold-Task/proposal.md

 ### The Gap This Project Fills

 The OmniFold package handles *running* the algorithm — training the classifiers and computing the weights.
-What does not yet exist is the infrastructure for what comes after: how to store the weights in a standard format, how to document them so others can reuse them, how to validate that the weights are correct, and how to submit them to HEPData.
+The infrastructure for storing the weights in a standard format, documenting them for reuse, validating their correctness, and submitting them to HEPData does not exist.
 This project builds that infrastructure end-to-end.

 ---